 None of your learning goals will be attained if you don’t prioritize self-care.
 All of us need ongoing ways to refresh body, mind, and spirit.
 When you feel tapped out, how do you re-connect with your purpose as a parent?

-You probably have work plans at the office, and targets to reach, and performance reviews.
+You probably have work plans at the office, targets to reach, and performance reviews.
 But your job isn’t more important than the work you do as a parent.
 Make a quick list of your ideas right now.
-Seize this opportunity to review the past year and set goals for 2017.
+Seize this opportunity to review the past year and set goals for the new one.
 It will help your parenting feel fresher, more dynamic, and full of possibility.